-- (e) The division respective regulatory authority shall deny the application for licensure or renewal if any of the following conditions apply: - (1) Granting or continuation of a license would be contrary to the public welfare or morals. - (2) The applicant holding or seeking a license has violated any law prohibiting conduct involving moral turpitude. - (3) Local agencies have notified the division and provided evidence that a licensee or applicant within its jurisdiction is in violation of local ordinances relating to cannabis activities. - (4) The application has failed to state with sufficient specificity the jurisdiction in which the applicant proposes to establish operations. - (5) The applicant fails to meet the requirements of this chapter or any regulation adopted pursuant to this chapter, or any applicable city or county ordinance or regulation. - (6) The applicant, or any of its officers, directors, or owners, is under 21 years of age. - (7) The applicant has knowingly answered a question or request for information falsely on the application form or failed to provide information requested. - (8) The applicant, or any of its officers, directors, or owners has been convicted of a felony criminal conviction for drug trafficking, a violent felony, as specified in subdivision (c) of Section 667.5 of the Penal Code, a serious felony as specified in subdivision (c) of Section 1192.7 of the Penal Code, a felony offense involving fraud or deceit, or any other felony that, in the division's determination, would impair the applicant's ability to appropriately operate as a mandatory commercial licensee. - (9) The applicant, or any of its officers, directors, or owners is a licensed physician making patient recommendations for medical cannabis. - (10) The applicant, or any of its officers, directors, or owners has been sanctioned by the division, a city, or a county for unlicensed commercial medical cannabis activities or has had a license revoked under this chapter in the previous three years. - (11) Applicants shall be notified of a denied application in writing via personal service or mail addressed to the address of the applicant or licensee set forth in the application.
-The denial letter shall contain the detailed reasons for which the application has been denied.
-The applicant shall have the right to appeal the denial and be given a hearing within 30 days of the appeal.
-On appeal, the decision shall be upheld unless the applicant demonstrates that the applicant is in fact eligible for licensure and the application is in compliance with this chapter.
+(3) Local agencies have notified the division and provided evidence that a licensee or applicant within its jurisdiction is in violation of local ordinances relating to cannabis activities.

+- (4) The application has failed to state with sufficient specificity the jurisdiction-in and location at which the applicant proposes to establish operations. - (5) The applicant fails to meet the requirements of this chapter or any regulation adopted pursuant to this chapter, or any applicable city or county ordinance or regulation. - (6) The applicant, or any of its officers, directors, or owners, is under 21 years of age. - (7) The applicant fails to provide notarized written proof that the owner of real property or landlord has acknowledged and consented to its tenant's proposed cultivation or dispensing of medical cannabis or medical cannabis products.

+(8) The applicant has knowingly answered a question or request for information falsely on the application form or failed to provide information requested.

+(9) The applicant, or any of its officers, directors, or owners has been convicted of a felony criminal conviction for drug trafficking, trafficking involving a minor, felonies subject to enhancements Section 13370.4 or 11379.8 of the Health and Safety Code, a violent felony, as specified in subdivision (c) of Section 667.5 of the Penal Code, a serious felony as specified in subdivision (c) of Section 1192.7 of the Penal Code, a felony offense involving fraud or deceit, or any other felony that, in the division's determination, would impair the applicant's ability to appropriately operate as a mandatory commercial licensee.
+The respective regulatory authority may, at its discretion, issue a license to an applicant that has obtained a certificate of rehabilitation pursuant to Section 4852.13 of the Penal Code.

-$AB 34 \qquad \qquad -34-$
+(10) The applicant, or any of its officers, directors, or owners is a licensed physician making patient recommendations for medical cannabis.

+39 (11) The applicant, or any of its officers, directors, or owners 40 has been sanctioned by a regulatory authority, a city, or a county \47\ AB 34 for unlicensed commercial medical cannabis activities or has had a license revoked under this chapter in the previous three years.

+- (12) The applicant, or any of its officers, directors, or owners, has been subject to fines or penalty for cultivation or production of a controlled substance on public or private lands pursuant to Section 12025 of the Fish and Game Code. - (13) The proposed commercial cannabis activity will violate any applicable local law or ordinance. - (14) The applicant has had 20 employees or more in the past year and failed to enter into a labor peace agreement.